-To see a tiger in the wild has been a lifelong dream of ours, and when a dear friend invited us to join him for a safari at the Nagarhole (Kabini) reserve near Mysore, R & I readily agreed.
+To see a tiger in the wild has been a lifelong dream of mine, and when a dear friend invited us to join him for a safari at the Nagarhole (Kabini) reserve near Mysore, R & I readily agreed.
 Mr. Tiger stubbornly refused to make an appearance, but we were amply compensated by the sight of Mr. Leopard below, who put on a mesmerising performance for a good 45 minutes, before strolling off nonchalantly into the bushes!

-Our daughter, having been on safari to South Africa just this past year, sniggered at our lone cat sighting, but I was undeniably ecstatic as I had never seen a big cat in its natural habitat before!
+Our daughter, having been on safari to South Africa just this past year, sniggered at our lone cat sighting, but I was undeniably ecstatic as I had never seen a big cat in its natural habitat before.

-We saw many other less elusive animals and birds, but the highlight of the weekend for us, was getting to watch a herd of elephants up close, and to be privilege to a moving display of tender maternal emotions.
+These images aren’t the greatest, being as they are my first attempt at wildlife photography with pitifully inadequate equipment.
+But that doesn’t take away from Mr. (Torn Ear!)
+Leopard’s star quality…isn’t he magnificent?This lady, relaxing on top of a branch, was farther out and barely qualified as a ‘sighting’.We saw many other less elusive animals and birds, but the highlight of the weekend for us, was getting to watch a herd of elephants up close, and to be privilege to a moving display of tender maternal emotions.
 Their amazing dignity in the face of human interference was humbling and left me with goosebumps.